ionic-team/ionic-docs/docs/api/picker-legacy.md

 ## Inline Pickers (Recommended)

-`ion-picker` can be used by writing the component directly in your template.
+`ion-picker-legacy` can be used by writing the component directly in your template.
 This reduces the number of handlers you need to wire up in order to present the Picker.

-import Trigger from '@site/static/usage/v8/picker/inline/trigger/index.md';
+import Trigger from '@site/static/usage/v8/picker-legacy/inline/trigger/index.md';

 <Trigger />

 ### Using `isOpen`

-The `isOpen` property on `ion-picker` allows developers to control the presentation state of the Picker from their application state.
+The `isOpen` property on `ion-picker-legacy` allows developers to control the presentation state of the Picker from their application state.
 This means when `isOpen` is set to `true` the Picker will be presented, and when `isOpen` is set to `false` the Picker will be dismissed.

 `isOpen` uses a one-way data binding, meaning it will not automatically be set to `false` when the Picker is dismissed.
 Developers should listen for the `ionPickerDidDismiss` or `didDismiss` event and set `isOpen` to `false`.
 The reason for this is it prevents the internals of `ion-picker` from being tightly coupled with the state of the application.
 With a one way data binding, the Picker only needs to concern itself with the boolean value that the reactive variable provides.
 With a two way data binding, the Picker needs to concern itself with both the boolean value as well as the existence of the reactive variable itself.
 This can lead to non-deterministic behaviors and make applications harder to debug.

-import IsOpen from '@site/static/usage/v8/picker/inline/isOpen/index.md';
+import IsOpen from '@site/static/usage/v8/picker-legacy/inline/isOpen/index.md';

 <IsOpen />